mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

    0.56%  v8::internal::IncrementalMarking::RecordWriteSlow
 ```

-Just like original post has stated the benchmark indeed is heavy on sort: `doQuickSort`
+Indeed, just like the ["Oxidizing Source Maps ..."](https://hacks.mozilla.org/2018/01/oxidizing-source-maps-with-rust-and-webassembly/) post has stated the benchmark
-appaers at the top of the profile and also few times down the list (most likely
+is rather heavy on sort: `doQuickSort` appears at the top of the profile and
-it was optimized several times).
+also several times down the list (which means that it was optimized/deoptimized
+few times).

 # Optimizing Sorting - Argument Adaptation

-There are also some suspicious overheads,
+One thing that jumps out in the profiler are suspicious entries,
 namely `Builtin:ArgumentsAdaptorTrampoline` and `Builtin:CallFunction_ReceiverIsNullOrUndefined`
-which seem to be part of V8 implementation.
+which seem to be part of the V8 implementation.
 If we ask `perf report` to expand
-call chains then we will notice that these functions are also mostly invoked
+call chains leading to them then we will notice that these functions are also
-from the sorting code:
+mostly invoked from the sorting code:

 ```console
 - Builtin:ArgumentsAdaptorTrampoline